shoekla/Machine-Learning-Workshop/README.md

 As the gif loops notice new nodes (the blue nodes) are inputted and then connect with their 3 nearest neighbors (3 being the value of K in this example).
 If all values are the same it turns to that value.
 If not, the node turns to the color that the majority of the nodes are.

-### Let's build a simple model using scikit learn

-For a Model to perform the best it can it needs:

-* A large dataset
-* A quality dataset

 ## Part 3: Movies